urgas9/tree-bracket-representation/README.md

 ## What is this project about?

-It is a simple hoby project, created mainly to learn new tools and languages and to be able to directly compare pros and cons of each language.
+It is a simple hoby project, created mainly to learn new tools, languages and to be able to directly compare pros and cons of each language.
 So there will be many solutions in the repo, divided by programming languages, e.g. `java` and `go`.

 The goal of the program is to read and write tree structure from a bracket string representation.
 Read more on the representation from this [link](https://www.geeksforgeeks.org/binary-tree-string-brackets/)